Skip to main content

 • 5 minutes

-Does your Bolt.new project use Supabase?
+Does my Bolt.new project use Supabase?

 Projects created before September 30, 2025